riscv-software-src/riscof/docs/source/plugins.rst

 One of the parameters we should capture here would be the path to the simulation executable of the DUT.
-In case of an RTL based DUT, this would be point to the final binary executable of your test-bench produced by a simulator (like verilator, vcs, incisive, etc).
+In case of an RTL based DUT, this would be point to the final binary executable of your test-bench produced by a simulator (like Verilator, VCS, incisive, etc).
 In case of an ISS or Emulator, this variable could point to where the ISS binary is located.
 This is shown in line-16 in the below snippet.